MicrosoftDocs/Hololens/hololens/hololens2-development-edition-faq.md

 ### When will financing for the HoloLens 2 Development Edition be available?

-Financing for HoloLens 2 Development Edition will be availability early 2021.
+Financing for HoloLens 2 Development Edition will be available early 2021.

 ### Who do I contact with questions about my HoloLens 2 Development Edition entitlements?